That all Colorado youth and families have opportunities to thrive.

 In pursuit of equity, we honor and value diverse perspectives, experiences and backgrounds and are committed to inclusive practices to ensure decisions are made and informed by diverse colleagues, partners and communities.

 We are committed to prioritizing positive social impact as well as financial return across our investments to support the communities we serve wherever possible.

-As Executive Director of the AJL Foundation, Kristi recognizes that working within philanthropy is a privilege and responsibility.
+As Co-Executive Director of the AJL Foundation, Kristi recognizes that working within philanthropy is a privilege and responsibility.
 She is honored and committed to ensuring John and Amy’s spirit of philanthropy lives on by investing in people, programs and movements that benefit Colorado's youth and families while also acknowledging and addressing the contradictions and power dynamics inherent to philanthropy.
-Kristi previously served as Grants Manager for the AJL Foundation and is personally passionate about holding herself and AJL accountable to the communities we serve and the triple bottom line - people, planet and profit.
-She serves on the steering committees for Colorado Funders for Inclusiveness and Equity and Emerging Practitioners in Philanthropy, and on the Board of Directors for Philanthropy Colorado.
+Kristi is personally passionate about holding herself and AJL accountable to the communities we serve and the triple bottom line - people, planet and profit.
+She serves on the steering committee for Colorado Funders for Inclusiveness and Equity and on the Board of Directors for Philanthropy Colorado.